 - Intervention and/or Referral consists of the pharmacist providing consultative services & intervening to address medication‐related problems; when necessary, the pharmacist refers the patient to a physician or other healthcare professional

-- Documentation & Follow‐Up consists of medication therapy management services documented in a consistent manner, & a follow‐up medication therapy management visit is scheduled based on the patient’s medication-related needs, or the patient is transitioned from one care setting to another.
+- Documentation & Follow‐Up consists of medication therapy management services documented in a consistent manner, and a follow‐up medication therapy management visit is scheduled based on the patient’s medication-related needs, or the patient is transitioned from one care setting to another

 - Must have a National Provider Identification Number (NPI) to bill Medicare.
 If billing Medicare, cannot provide free or reduced services to other patients as this is considered Medicare fraud.
 To view Medicare billing information, click here.
 To view Medicare standard format guidelines, click here.